maxwellsdm1867/ARCADE/README.md

 # ARCADE
  ARCADE stands for ARthur and Chris Analyzing Drosophila Experiments.
- #LifeIsLikeAGame, The meaning of life comes from one's will to play this game, not the game itself.
+ #LifeIsLikeAGame, the meaning of life comes from the willingness to play the game, not the game itself.
- Rotation project with Tuthill and Brunton labs
+ Rotation project with Tuthill and Brunton labs in winter quarter 2022, University of Washington, Seattle, USA